-Here the person invited to be the project leader for the application may invite participating administrators, who can help to input and edit information in the application.
+Here the person invited to be the project leader for the application may invite participating administrators.
 Please note that participating researchers may not be invited in this application.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.
 The Swedish Research Council´s grant for visiting professors aims at giving universities the opportunity to develop a scientific field by recruiting an internationally senior professor for a shorter period.

-The assessment of the applications considers the proposed visiting professors scientific merits and position internationally together with the relevance for the call, especially regarding how well the visiting professor can contribute to the development of the research at the host institution and to Swedish research in general in the scientific field.
+The assessment of the applications considers the proposed visiting professor’s scientific merits and position internationally together with the relevance for the call; that is the motivation of the stay especially how well the visiting professor can contribute to the development of the research at the host institution and to Swedish research in general in the scientific field.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality and position internationally of the visiting professor is assessed on a seven-grade scale.

 For each criterion, there are guiding questions to support the evaluation of your application.
 These can also function as guidance for you when you write your application.